Generative Adversarial Networks (GANs): What it can generate and What it cannot?: Abstract

 \section{Abstract}

-Why are Generative Adversarial Networks (GANs) so popular?
-What is the purpose of designing GANs?
-Can we justify functioning of GANs theoretically?
-How are the theoretical guarantees?
-Are there any shortcomings?
+In recent years, Generative Adversarial Networks (GANs) have received significant attention from the research community.
+With a straightforward implementation and outstanding results, GANs have been used for numerous applications.
+Despite the success, GANs lack a proper theoretical explanation.
+These models suffer from issues like mode collapse, non-convergence, and instability during training.
+To address these issues, researchers have proposed theoretically rigorous frameworks inspired by varied fields of Game theory, Statistical theory, Dynamical systems, etc.

-With the popularity of GANs, the researchers across the globe have been perplexed by these questions.
-In the last year (2017), a plethora of research papers attempted to answer the above questions.
-In this article, we put in our best efforts to compare and contrast different results and put forth a summary of theoretical contributions about GANs with focus on image/visual applications.
-Our main aim is to highlight the primary issues related to GANs that each of these papers examine.
-Besides we provide insight into how each of the discussed articles solve the concerned problems.
-We expect this summary paper to give a bird's eye view to a person wishing to understand the theory behind GANs.
+In this paper, we propose to give an appropriate structure to study these contributions systematically.
+We essentially categorize the papers based on the issues they raise and the kind of novelty they introduce to address them.
+Besides, we provide insight into how each of the discussed articles solves the concerned problems.
+We compare and contrast different results and put forth a summary of theoretical contributions about GANs with focus on image/visual applications.
+We expect this summary paper to give a bird's eye view to a person wishing to understand the theoretical progress in GANs so far.